Make the Most of Local Resources with Tactical Supply Chain Management

 Tactical supply chain decisions are made within the constraints of the overarching strategic supply chain decisions made by company management.
 Tactical planners take the strategic message and focus on creating real benefits for the company.
 These can include tactical decisions in manufacturing, logistics, suppliers and product development.

-Depending on your particular business, your tactical planning may focus on:
+Depending on your particular business, your tactical planning may focus on the following:

 - Supplier relationships